-- ii. requires a person to comply beyond the geographical limits specified in Rule 45(c); - iii. requires disclosure of privileged or other protected matter, if no exception or waiver applies; or - iv. subjects a person to undue burden.
+- i. fails to allow a reasonable time to comply; - ii. requires a person to comply beyond the geographical limits specified in Rule 45(c); - iii. requires disclosure of privileged or other protected matter, if no exception or waiver applies; or - iv. subjects a person to undue burden.

 This provision is noteworthy as it provides the court the procedural authority to alter the scope of-or quash altogether-the requesting party's subpoena.
-For example, courts have used this provision to prevent a foreign witness from being required to appear for a deposition;133 permit a non-party to withhold clearly privileged documents called for by a subpoena;134 and revise a subpoena to provide the responding non-party enough time to produce documents and seek appropriate protection for sensitive materials.135
+For example, courts have used this provision to prevent a foreign witness from being required to appear for a deposition; permit a non-party to withhold clearly privileged documents called for by a subpoena; and revise a subpoena to provide the responding non-party enough time to produce documents and seek appropriate protection for sensitive materials.